Owner and Director

 Notable achievements: Atlanta Business Chronicle 40 Under 40 (2020), Georgia Hispanic Chamber of Commerce 50 Most Influential Latinos in Georgia (2018-2020)

 Why I chose this work: I am an artist because I don’t know how else to exist.
-Creating art has allowed me to create certainty for myself throughout my life, which has been especially significant and affirming for me as an undocumented immigrant living in the South.
+Creating art has allowed me to create certainty for myself throughout my life.

 Founder and Executive Director